Mechelle Lewis Freeman

-In 2001, Sasha earned her Bachelor’s Degree in Business from Georgetown where she was a 3-time Big-East individual Champion and an 11-time NCAA All-American, as well as a member of the Big East Athlete Advisory Committee.
+In 2001, Sasha earned her Bachelor’s Degree in Business from Georgetown, where she was a 3-time Big-East individual Champion and an 11-time NCAA All-American, as well as a member of the Big East Athlete Advisory Committee.
 In her time on the Hilltop, she was recognized with team captain and Most Valuable Student Athlete honors by the Hoya coaching staff.
-After completing her decorated collegiate career at Georgetown University, Sasha competed as a professional 800m runner for Nike from 2001-2008 where she ran on the international circuit, representing Team USA on several occasions.
+After completing her decorated collegiate career at Georgetown University, Sasha competed as a professional 800m runner for Nike from 2001-2008, where she ran on the international circuit, representing Team USA on several occasions.
 She was actively involved in USATF’s Athlete Advisory Council, serving as Women’s Middle Distance representative for two terms.

-After her retirement as a professional track and field athlete, Sasha started Food 4 Fuel, a business that catered to the unique nutritional needs of professional athletes and hollywood entertainers.
+After her retirement as a professional track and field athlete, Sasha started Food 4 Fuel, a business that catered to the unique nutritional needs of professional athletes and Hollywood entertainers.
 Clients included Michael Johnson and Andre Smith of the Cincinnati Bengals, light middleweight boxing champion Vernon Forrest, and The Blind Side star Quinton Aaron.
 She went on to work in feature film production until her move to Oregon.
-Sasha and her husband are the loving parents of daughter Eden and son Major, who enjoy the adventures that each day brings on their rural Oregon farm.
+Sasha and her husband are the loving parents of daughter Eden and son Major, who enjoy the adventures each day brings on their rural Oregon farm.

 Sandra Farmer Patrick